HenryBcit/mdia1620-midterm/README.md

 ### Objective

-- Use multiple conditions (if OR else if OR else) to modify a variable, and report back the status
+- Use conditions (ifs) to modify a variable, and report back the status

 ### Instructions